gilesknap/k3s-minecraft/useful/deployed/certmanager/README.md

 To secure the connection you need to generate an SSL cert for the site.
 I used these notes to set up a cert manager with lets-encrypt certificates.

+IMPORTANT you need a public DNS name that resolves to your home router (e.g. I use noip).
+Your router needs ports 80 and 443 forwarded to the ingress address for the certificate handshake process to complete.

 https://opensource.com/article/20/3/ssl-letsencrypt-k3s

 I did these steps (check for an updated release at https://github.com/jetstack/cert-manager/tags first)